syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Performance.md

 Me.gridGroupingControl1.BlinkTime = 100
 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet11 | OrderList_Indent_Level_1 }}

-6.To optimize performance, grid is updated manually (UpdateDisplayFrequency = 0) at regular intervals.
+6. To optimize performance, grid is updated manually (UpdateDisplayFrequency = 0) at regular intervals.
 A timer is used to keep track of the duration of time periods.
 The code to track the changes in Freight and `EmployeeID` columns and to update the grid rows is written inside the `timer_tick` event handler where the update is done manually by making a call to[Update](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.Grouping.GridGroupingControl.html#Syncfusion_Windows_Forms_Grid_Grouping_GridGroupingControl_Update) method.
 Timer interval is set to `100`, which means that there would be an update for every `100 ms`.
 This implementation pushes in the pending updates every `100 ms` and updates `1000 records` each time.
+{% capture codesnippet12 %}​
 {% tabs %}
 {% highlight c# %}
 void timer_tick(object sender, EventArgs e)